4-Day Seoul Itinerary: Your Ultimate 2024 Guide

 On the top of the mountain, the N Seoul Tower will welcome you with an observation deck and plenty of restaurants with an unforgettable view.

-In the area surrounding the tower, you will find plenty of photography spots, but also a famous bridge and trees covered with thousands of lovers’ padlocks.
+The area surrounding the tower offers plenty of photography spots, as well as a famous bridge and trees covered with thousands of lovers’ padlocks.

 Descending from the mountaintop towards Itaewon will take you through a forest where you will find it hard to believe you are still in the heart of this huge metropolis.